h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_Quiz.md

 2. Calculate the MAP estimate for μ
 3. Derive the full Bayesian posterior predictive distribution for a new observation X_{new}
 4. Calculate the 95% prediction interval for a new observation

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 2: Bayesian Inference for Normal Mean](L2_7_2_explanation.md).

 ## Question 3